addywaddy/addywaddy.github.com/_posts/2010-07-29-luna-sandals.md

 ---
 layout: post
+title:      Luna Sandals
+date:       2015-08-31
+summary:    Unboxing and first run in my new sandals.
 categories: running
 ---
 My Luna Sandals arrived in the post this morning, but as I was on the way out to work via the kindergarten, I had to wait until this evening until I could unbox them.